SociallyCompute/stackedit/MHS_Login_Requirements.md

 	  11. Teacher can deactivate student account (so student can not log into MHS)
 1. **Student login requirements**
 	1. Account is created on behalf of the student and managed by teacher and MHS
-	2. Student or teacher can change student password
-	3. Suspend all you know about best security practices.
+	2. Suspend all you know about best security practices.
 That's not what this is.
 1. **System Requirements:**
 	  1. Upon player (student) authentication, the system validating a student login shall return a triplet of ids (teacherid, classid, studentid) for use in our logging framework.
 This will include the following API Endpoints:
 	```